almehmadi/-autonomous_navigation_wss/README.md

 rosrun map_server map_saver -f /home/fly /catkin_ws/src/kobuki/turtlebot_apps/turtlebot_navigation/maps/mape

 You have to provide the exact location where you want to save your map according to the directories your laptop has.
-"mape" is the name of your map  (you can name it by yourself).
+"mape" is the name of your map .

     (e) Close the gmapping terminal.